berkanbugday/motorove/apps/backend/README-DOCKER-HUB.md

 # Docker Hub Push Guide

-This guide explains how to build and push your Motorove backend Docker images to Docker Hub.
+This guide explains how to build and push your Motorove backend Docker images to the shared `motorove/images` Docker Hub repository with backend-specific tags.

 ## Prerequisites